MELISSA BLOCK, Host:

 BIRO: It's such an obvious question that anybody who sees this will immediately ask, you know: Why on earth did they do this?
 Don't they understand what happened?
 And honestly, I don't think we can say.
 I just don't know what they're thinking.

 FRANKLIN: Michael Wilson is a primatologist at the University of Minnesota.
 He says we should take care not to project human experience onto any other species.
 Still, he says, even if we can't peer into an animal's mind, there is good evidence that emotion has deep evolutionary roots.

-Mr. MICHAEL WILSON (Primatologist, University of Minnesota): Things like grief and a sense of loss and difficulty in understanding that this person is really gone, it seems reasonable to think that these sorts of emotions are shared widely by other animals like chimpanzees and other primates and elephants and probably a whole bunch of other animals.
+MICHAEL WILSON: Things like grief and a sense of loss and difficulty in understanding that this person is really gone, it seems reasonable to think that these sorts of emotions are shared widely by other animals like chimpanzees and other primates and elephants and probably a whole bunch of other animals.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.